One of the most common symptoms that make people seek medical attention is chest pain.

-Its presentation ranges from sharp or stabbing pain to a dull aching pain.
-Other forms which it can also present are tightness or squeezing of your chest, burning sensation, heaviness, crushing, tearing, pressure or even mild discomfort around your chest.
+It can also feel like a tightness or squeezing of the chest, burning sensation, heaviness, crushing, tearing, pressure or even mild discomfort.

 Causes Of Chest Pain That Comes And Goes

 Chest pain that comes and goes can be described as “recurring chest pain”.
-This pain presents for few minutes then it disappears either by relaxing or the use of medications.
+This pain presents for a few minutes then disappears either by relaxing or the use of medications.

-In this condition, there is a reduction of blood flow to your heart muscles.
-The reduced blood flow from the partial or complete blockage of your heart’s arteries leads to myocardial ischemia.
+In this condition, there is a reduction of blood flow to the heart muscles.
+The reduced blood flow from the partial or complete blockage of the heart’s arteries leads to myocardial ischemia.

 The major clinical presentation of IHD is angina.
 Although, other associated symptoms can include shortness of breath, dizziness, weakness, nausea, vomiting and cold sweats.
 IHD is often caused by coronary artery disease (CAD) or coronary heart disease (CHD).

-CAD happens when the coronary arteries- the arteries that supply your heart muscles, are hardened and narrowed resulting from the accumulation of atherosclerotic plaque.
+CAD happens when the coronary arteries- the arteries that supply the heart muscles, are hardened and narrowed resulting from the accumulation of atherosclerotic plaque.

-Atherosclerotic plaque is a buildup of cholesterol and other materials on the walls of your blood vessels supplying your heart.
-It limits the rate of blood flow into your heart, subsequently resulting in a reduction of oxygen to your heart.
+Atherosclerotic plaque is a buildup of cholesterol and other materials on the walls of the blood vessels supplying the heart.
+It limits the rate of blood flow into the heart, subsequently resulting in a reduction of oxygen.

-This can be treated with medications like blood thinners, beta blockers, calcium channel blockers, statin, and surgery.
+This can be treated with medications like blood thinners, beta blockers, calcium channel blockers, statins, and surgery.

 This can cause myocardial ischemia and eventually myocardial infarction (when the heart’s muscle cells die from reduction of blood and oxygen supply).

-It is a smooth muscle constriction of your coronary artery.
-It presents as microvascular angina.
-The chest pain is not induced by exertion but may awaken you from sleep.
-It could be triggered by emotional stress.
+It is a smooth muscle constriction of the coronary artery.
+The chest pain is not induced by exertion but may awaken a person from sleep.
+It could be triggered by emotional stress too.

-Nitrates and calcium channel blockers can be used to relieve your chest pain.
+Nitrates and calcium channel blockers can be used to relieve it.

-It is the narrowing of your aortic valve opening.
-This valve is a gate in form of leaflets that control the flow of blood from the left ventricle of your heart to the aorta- the big vessel that carries oxygenated blood from your heart to your body.
+It is the narrowing of the aortic valve opening.
+This valve is a gate in form of leaflets that control the flow of blood from the left ventricle of the heart to the aorta- the big vessel that carries oxygenated blood from the heart to the body.